cppservergit/cppserver-docs/architecture.md

 ### Single node

 Uses hostPath storage (local filesystem), pre-defined secrets and a pre-loaded configMap for config.json.
-You would have to edit the location for the volumes, one for the static website (if you need it) and another for the blobs storage (/var/blobs), CPPServer uploads support depends on this path, cannot be changed.
+You would have to edit the location for the volumes, one for the static website (if you need it) and another for the blobs storage `/var/blobs`, CPPServer uploads support depends on this path, cannot be changed.
 This deployment also installs the scheduled task CPPJob, to execute the procedure that removes expired security sessions.
 This is a simplified deployment that uses CPPServer built-in SQL login adapter, LoginServer is not being deployed in this case.
+In the Ingress section there is a mapping to a static website /demo in this example, you can remove it if you are not serving static content with CPPServer, the same with the corresponding volume and its mapping.
+Note that if you are serving static content, the volume mapping must be `/var/www`.
+Regarding the creation of secrets and the confirMap, it is all explained in the [QuickStart tutorial](https://github.com/cppservergit/cppserver-docs/blob/main/quickstart.md).
 ```
 ---
 apiVersion: apps/v1